docker/docs/docker-for-windows/faqs.md

 ## Windows requirements

+### Can I run Docker Desktop on Windows Server?

+No, running Docker Desktop on Windows Server is not supported.

-### How do I run Windows containers on Docker Desktop on Windows Server?
+### How do I run Windows containers on Windows Server?

-You can find a tutorial about running Windows containers on Windows Server in [Getting Started with Windows Containers](https://github.com/docker/labs/blob/master/windows/windows-containers/README.md){: target="_blank" class="_"}.
+You can install a native Windows binary which allows you to develop and run Windows containers without Docker Desktop.
+For more information, see the tutorial about running Windows containers on Windows Server in
+[Getting Started with Windows Containers](https://github.com/docker/labs/blob/master/windows/windows-containers/README.md){: target="_blank" class="_"}.

 ### Can I install Docker Desktop on Windows 10 Home?